My-O-My Celebrates Summer in Sumner, Tiki Style

 My-O-My

-“We’re kicking off summer in Sumner the right way, with a weekend long party,” says Bryan Suereth, who co-owns My-O-My with Michael Nguyen.
+“We’re kicking off summer in Sumner the right way, with a weekend-long party,” says Bryan Suereth, who co-owns My-O-My with Michael Nguyen.

 Suereth is a familiar figure in the Portland art world, as the founder of influential art gallery Disjecta (now Oregon Contemporary) in 2000.
 My-O-My opened in 2023 and Suereth and Nguyen have been on board since June 2024.
-In the last two years, there has been a lot of turnover at the bar’s patio food cart, including Monster Smash Burgers, Lawless Barbecue and Ooba Sushi, all of which have moved on to different locations in town.
+In the past two years, there has been a lot of turnover at the bar’s patio food cart, including Monster Smash Burgers, Lawless Barbecue and Ooba Sushi, all of which have moved on to different locations in town.
 The current food cart is Kona Kitchen, which, fittingly, provides a “taste of the islands” with offerings such as teriyaki chicken, ahi tuna poke bowl and tempura shrimp.

 “We love Sumner and the surrounding neighborhoods,” Nguyen said in a press release.
 “And summer makes this a fascinating destination—you can hit the Grotto, wander the turrets of Rocky Butte Park, go to all the (clean) rivers and stop by My-O-My before, after or both.”

 GO: Oh My!
-Summer Bash at My-O-My, 8627 NE Sandy Blvd.
-971-865-5994, myomypdx.com.
-Friday-Sunday June 20-22.
+Summer Bash at My-O-My, 8627 NE Sandy Blvd., 971-865-5994, myomypdx.com.
+Friday–Sunday, June 20–22.
 Minors allowed until 9 pm.

 Willamette Week’s reporting has concrete impacts that change laws, force action from civic leaders, and drive compromised politicians from public office.